RedStone OEV Auctions

 In order to withdraw the deposit:

-1. request withdrawal (requestWithdraw)
+- request withdrawal (

 3. Feeds Subscription

-To receive auction payloads, the client must explicitly subscribe to the oev/feeds topic using a JSON message once the connection enters the OPEN state.
+To receive auction payloads, the websocket client must explicitly subscribe to the oev/feeds topic using a JSON

 {